linsomniac/nanomon/README.markdown

 recovers within 15 (default) minutes of the reset, no recovery will be sent.

-Running "nanomon help" will display the help message:
+Running "nanomon --help" will display the help message:

-    usage: nanomon [status|reset|help]
+   Usage: nanomon [options] [status|reset]

-    With no arguments, a service check is done.
-Arguments are: help     This message.
+   A small service checking program, which can run an series of commands, check their results, and report when they repeatedly fail, and when they recover.

-       reset    Reset the status to act as if service checks succeeded.
+   Options:
-                No notification is sent of the "up".
-This can be used to cause regular alerts to be sent if the services are still down. status   Display information about the monitoring status.
+     -h, --help            show this help message and exit -c FILE, --config=FILE
-                If everything is ok, "OK" is displayed and exit code is 0.
+                           Override the configuration file path

-                Otherwise "ERROR:" is displayed followed by details, and exit with 1.
+   If called with the "reset" command, the status of all services is reset to to the default state.
+If called with the "status" command, the state file is loaded and either "OK" is printed and nanomon exits with 0, or information on the failed services is printed and nanomon exits with 1.
+If called with no command-line commands, a check of all services is run.
+Typically this is how it is called from cron.

 License
 -------